Race, Equity and Leadership (REAL)

 In the wake of the 2014 unrest in Ferguson, Missouri, the National League of Cities (NLC) created the Race, Equity and Leadership (REAL) initiative to strengthen local leaders’ knowledge and capacity to eliminate racial disparities, heal racial divisions and build more equitable communities.
 REAL offers tools and resources designed to help local elected leaders build safe places where people from all racial, ethnic and cultural backgrounds thrive socially, economically, academically and physically.

 A nation in which every local official is equipped to effectively lead and serve an inclusive, thriving and healthy community.
-Inclusive, Thriving and Healthy Communities are safe places where people from all racial, ethnic a cultural backgrounds thrive socially, economically, academically and physically.
+Inclusive, Thriving and Healthy Communities are safe places where people from all racial, ethnic and cultural backgrounds thrive socially, economically, academically and physically.

 To strengthen local elected officials’ knowledge and capacity to eliminate racial disparities, heal racial divisions, and build more equitable communities.

 - We value empowering visionary thinkers and leaders.

 We believe in supporting all who catalyze positive change and innovative solutions and who share their expertise with the broader organization.

 We believe in the power of knowledge and collective expertise.
 We believe our staff deserves the resources to realize, cultivate and try bold, new ideas and to forge new partnerships.

 We believe in an environment where all individuals and all ideas are welcomed and encouraged.

 We believe that our best work and solutions are a product of our combined efforts and diverse expertise.
 We encourage dynamic as well as new partnerships internally as well as externally.